bambus80/mesquite-compiler/README.md

 # Mesquite Compiler
-A Python compiler for the Mesquite programming language, designed to compile typed code to Scratch 3 sprites.
+A Python compiler for the Mesquite programming language, designed to compile typed code to Scratch 3 projects and sprites.

 ### Important
 This compiler is not yet functional.
-There's also no documentation for it as in this stage of development, it would be kinda useless to type one in and the grammar of the language is still in development.
+Documentation will be avaliable soon.

 ### Usage
-`main.py -f /path/to/file.msq`
+`main.py -i /path/to/file.msq -o project.sb3`